 They were battered, beaten, in more than one case, more than a little broken, but they were still unbowed.
 She grinned, and Francis swore that the grin was one that would make Death himself hesitate in trying to harvest their souls.
 Louis's rifle barked once, and in the distance a Hunter, its paws having just graced the ground, slumped and kissed the asphalt.
 The sniper began taking aim at the second Hunter.

-Once upon a time, some three weeks perhaps a month ago, a frying pan wielding college student, an honorably discharged Marine Scout Sniper, a veteran of an unpopular jungle war and a bad attitude biker had been dysfunctional misfit individuals, lumped together by circumstance and chance.
-Now the foursome was more than a just a grouping.
-They were a family, standing tall and shoulder to shoulder.
+Once upon a time, three weeks or a month ago, a frying pan wielding college student, an honorably discharged Marine Scout Sniper, a veteran of an unpopular jungle war and a bad attitude biker had been dysfunctional misfit individuals, lumped together by circumstance and chance.
+Now the awkward foursome had become a family, standing tall and shoulder to shoulder.

-After all, kicking ass, like the young lady set, is what they do best when Left 4 Dead.
+After all, kicking ass is what survivors do best when Left 4 Dead.